 CONS: Can be ignored by the recipient.
 Sender never knows how long until an answer will be received.
 Not a good choice if something is time-sensitive.

 Level III – Next Least Invasive: Drop-By Visit

 Next up is the causal drop-by the desk.
 This way I can read the room, to see if I’ve arrived at a bad time.
-I poke my head in; if my intended subject is on the phone, we exchange nods and I withdraw.
-I know they know I want to talk to them, and it is understood they will get back with me when they’re free.
+I poke my head in; if my intended subject is on the phone, we exchange nods, then I withdraw.
+I know they know I want to talk to them, and it is understood they will get back to me when they’re free.
 The ball is in their court.
-Now some might disagree that the drop by is highly intrusive, and they’re right, depending on the level of authority of the drop-byer to the drop-byee.
-If the boss does a drop by, it means drop everything you’re doing and pay attention.
+Now some might disagree that the drop-by is highly intrusive, and they’re right, depending on the level of authority of the drop-byer to the drop-byee.
+If the boss does a drop-by, it means drop everything you’re doing and pay attention.
 But I’m in a supportive role, so take that into context.

 PRO: Works much better for verbal people.
 Some people are better able to express themselves orally than in writing.
 Face-to-face communication leaves less room for misunderstandings.
 Other visuals can be incorporated.

 CONS: Some people don’t like to be interrupted by visits.
 One can always schedule a meeting if there needs to be more formality.